Lorenz-Lab-KCL/cp2k_qds/README.rst

    [~] ./restarting_failed.sh

-Once this is performed, a second file called **new_job_array.sh** will appear and this is the one that needs to be used in the following way:
+Once this is performed, a second file called **new_job_array.sh** needs to be added into this directory.
+This is the one that needs to be used to carry out a new arra job calculation in Young as displayed here:

 .. code-block:: bash